MasaCMS/documentation/01_getting-started/02_installation/03_production-server.md

 2. Copy the contents of the Masa CMS .zip file into your webroot (the directory where your site will live).

+{: .warning}
 NOTE: Do NOT place the files into a directory named "mura" since this is already used as a ColdFusion mapping and may cause issues.
-    {: .alert .alert-warning }

 3. Go to the ColdFusion or Lucee Administrator, and create a Datasource (DSN) connecting to the database you created in the step above (e.g., dsnMasaCMS).
 While creating the DSN, also complete the following under Advanced Settings:
   1. Enable CLOB (enable long text retrieval)